ngqianzhe/NLB-Front-end-Project/README.md

 1. Open a terminal and navigate to the NLB folder.
 2. Type npm install and press enter.
 This will install all of the dependencies that are listed in the package.json file.

+## Installing SQL*Plus and Oracle Instant Client, as well as installing your wallet for setting environment variables
+1. Go to the official website to download Oracle Instant Client and SQL*Plus.
+2. Extract the ZIP file to a directory of your choice.
+3. Set the environment variables ORACLE_HOME and PATH to point to the directory where you extracted the Oracle Instant Client files.
+For example, if you extracted the files to /opt/oracle/instantclient_19_8, you would set the environment variables as follows:
+- export ORACLE_HOME=/opt/oracle/instantclient_19_8
+- export PATH=$ORACLE_HOME/bin:$PATH
+4. Install the wallet through your Oracle Cloud Infrastructure's Autonomous Database.
+5. Create a directory for your wallet.
+For example, you could create a directory called wallet in your home directory.
+6. Set the environment variables TNS_ADMIN and ORACLE_WALLET_DIR to point to the directory where you created your wallet.
+For example, if you created your wallet in /home/user/wallet, you would set the environment variables as follows:
+- export TNS_ADMIN=/home/user/wallet
+- export ORACLE_WALLET_DIR=/home/user/wallet

+## Running the database server to use Select AI
+1. Open a terminal and navigate to the NLB folder.
+2. Type npm install -g pm2 and press enter.
+This will install all of the dependencies that are listed in the package.json file.
+3. Run pm2 database-server.js to continuously run this database server for your React application to work.
+Note: Set-up your own Select AI Profile for your autonomous database and replace the connection with your own credentials for it to work.

 ## Running the proxy server for the API
 1. Open a terminal and navigate to the NLB folder.
 2. Type npm install -g pm2 and press enter.
 This will install all of the dependencies that are listed in the package.json file.